 According to the Voice of the CISO report, Insider threats are a top concern for CISOs globally.
 And it's easy to understand why: the shift to remote work, accelerated digital transformation, and the Great Resignation has increased the risk of data loss (also referred to as unprecedented employee turnover or the Great Shuffle) for organizations trying to protect their most strategic data.
 You only need to read daily headlines to see the impact and prevalence of insider threats—for instance, the LastPass data breach, which affected 25 million users.

 No organization is immune to insider threats due to a shared characteristic: people.
 After all, data doesn't lose itself; people take or mishandle data.
-As a result, tackling insider threats and increasing awareness requires a people-centric approach that goes beyond content to understand context.
+As a result, decreasing insider risk through security awareness requires a people-centric approach that goes beyond content to understand context.
 But what does that really mean and how can organizations manage insider threats effectively while minimizing disruption for their organization?
 Let's dig deeper and start by defining insider threats.

 Insider Threat vs. Insider Risk

 The definition of an insider is a current or former employee, contractor, or business partner who has or had authorized access to the organization's network, systems, or data.
 In other words, an insider is in a position of trust; when an insider uses that position for their personal gain or benefit, whether knowingly or mistakenly, they become a threat to the organization.

 The terms' insider risk' and 'insider threat' are sometimes used interchangeably, but they are not the same.
 Insider threats are a subset of insider risk: all insiders pose risk to an organization, given their access to an organization's data and systems.
 However, not all insiders will become an insider threat.
 This is an important distinction that requires a strategic and tactical approach to manage effectively.